Semi-Analytic Modeling of Dark Matter Subhalo Encounters with Thin Stellar Streams: Statistical Predictions for

-Many previous studies have attempted to quantify the expectation of gap formation \citep[e.g.,][]{2008ApJ...681...40S, Ibata:2002, Johnston:2002, Yoon:2011,2009ApJ...705L.223C,2018JCAP...07..061B,Bonaca:2019,2024arXiv240611989M}.
+Many previous studies have attempted to quantify the expectation of gap formation \citep[e.g.,][]{2008ApJ...681...40S, Ibata:2002, Johnston:2002, Yoon:2011,2009ApJ...705L.223C,2018JCAP...07..061B,Bonaca:2019,2024arXiv240611989M, 2025ApJ...978...79B}.
 Here we focus on comparing our study to results from an analysis of the FIRE simulation suite~\citep{2023MNRAS.523..428B}.
-We also briefly comment on results of an analytic study of gap formation done by~\citet{Erkal:2016}.
+We also briefly comment on results of an analytic study of gap formation done by~\citep{Erkal:2016}.

-The work of \citet{2023MNRAS.523..428B} presented a comprehensive study of the dark subhalo population within FIRE, together with an analysis of expectations for subhalo encounters with a GD-1-like stream.
+The work of \citep{2023MNRAS.523..428B} presented a comprehensive study of the dark subhalo population within FIRE, together with an analysis of expectations for subhalo encounters with a GD-1-like stream.
 In that study, GD-1 was modeled as a $15$ kpc cylinder, and encounter rates were found for subhalos above masses $10^6\,M_\odot$, $10^7\,M_\odot$, and $10^8\,M_\odot$ (with varying impact parameter thresholds for each group of masses).
-Table~\ref{tab:flyby-rates} shows a comparison between encounter rates found in~\citet{2023MNRAS.523..428B} and those found in this work using the same selection criteria in terms of subhalo mass thresholds and impact parameters.
+Table~\ref{tab:flyby-rates} shows a comparison between encounter rates found in~\citep{2023MNRAS.523..428B} and those found in this work using the same selection criteria in terms of subhalo mass thresholds and impact parameters.
 We find similar stream--subhalo encounter rates \footnote{\apjbf{It is worth noting that although \SatGen{} predicts a larger average subhalo number density than the FIRE simulations (a discrepancy previously reported in~\citep{Jiang:2020rdj}), the encounter rates in~\citep{2023MNRAS.523..428B} were calculated with an enhancement factor due to the increased subhalo population from the LMC.}}.
 One result of our work, that was not evaluated with the FIRE subhalo catalog, is the rate of significant gap formation following an encounter.
 This is shown in the last column of Table~\ref{tab:flyby-rates}. \apjbf{Since not every close flyby necessarily perturbs the stream enough to form a prominent gap, the rate of gap formation is much smaller than the flyby rate.}

-Two points are worth noting.
-First, the encounter rate is significantly larger than the rate of gap formation, since not every encounter that passes the selection criteria leads to the formation of a significant gap.
-Second, the encounter rate itself is larger in our analysis than in FIRE, especially for the mass bin $> 10^8 M_{\odot}$ at infall are expected to be dark based on the current census of MW satellites~\citep{DES:2019ltu}, so this suggests that gap formation in streams can be caused by both luminous and dark substructures.

-\item Increasing the host halo mass by a factor of two increases the number density of subhalo perturbers in the region of GD-1 by about $30\%$ and also increases the typical velocity of these perturbers by about $25\%$.
-The increase in gap formation scales roughly linearly with both these quantities, since the overall rate is proportional to the number density of perturbers multiplied by their typical velocities.
-This is a major driver of the gap formation frequency.